The Most Practical 10 FAQs of Martindale Abrasion and Pilling Tester

 Many countries may have their own established national standards for Martindale Abrasion Testing.
 These standards might be based on existing international standards like ISO 105-X12 or ASTM D4966, with some adaptations specific to the country’s textile industry needs.

-7. What is the Martindale Pilling Test ISO 12945-2?
+7. What is the Martindale Pilling Test – ISO 12945-2 Test Method?

 The battle against fabric fuzz doesn’t stop with generic pilling test methods.
-For a more specific and internationally recognized approach, ISO 12945-2 emerges as the champion.
+For a more specific and internationally recognized approach, ISO 12945-2 test method emerges as the champion.
 Published by the International Organization for Standardization (ISO), this standard provides a dedicated protocol for evaluating a fabric’s resistance to pilling, fuzzing, and matting using the Martindale Tester.

 1. Sample Preparation: Setting the Stage for Pilling Evaluation

-Similar to other Martindale testing methods, ISO 12945-2 begins with preparing a fabric sample.
+Similar to other Martindale testing methods, ISO 12945-2 test method begins with preparing a fabric sample.
 The standard specifies a circular piece, typically around 38 millimeters in diameter, to be cut from the material under evaluation.
 This ensures consistency and allows for comparisons between different fabrics tested using the same method.

 1. Test Configuration: Choosing the Right Rubbing Partner: